krush62/KPix/README.md

 #### Manual Installation
 Download the Android apk file and install it manually.\
 *Even though, the apk can be installed on any device with the minimum required Android version, the application is designed for tablets (preferably with a stylus).
 [The manifest file](android/app/src/main/AndroidManifest.xml) specifies the supported screen sizes and densities.*
-#### Google Play Store Internal Testing
-There is currently an internal testing happening on Google Play Store.
-You can participate [here](https://play.google.com/store/apps/details?id=de.krush62.kpix).\
-Feedback can be shared via the [discussions page](https://github.com/krush62/KPix/discussions).
-Please make sure to check if your idea/bug already exists.

 [//]: # (### macOS)
 [//]: # (### iOS/iPadOS)